 - Data Encryption: EBS also supports data encryption.
 Every volume can be encrypted easily with the Amazon EBS encryption feature.
 It uses AES-256 or 256-bit Advanced Encryption Standard algorithms for encryption.

 - Snapshots: Amazon EBS Volume lets users create backups of the instances.
 Instances need not be connected to any volume for taking snapshots.
-Snapshots taken of an availability zone remain inside the same zone.
+Moreover, snapshots taken of an availability zone remain inside the same zone.

 11. What is Cloudwatch?

 Answer: AWS Cloudwatch is a tool to monitor applications and manage their resources.
 This allows you to have a metric report of the performance of your applications in real-time.
-Also, it allows you to track other AWS services in the form of stats and graphical reports, thus assisting you to configure all your AWS services within the console.
+Also, it allows you to track other Amazon web services in the form of stats and graphical reports, thus assisting you in configuring all your AWS services within the console.

-Basic monitoring: Basic monitoring is available by default in AWS Cloudwatch on the launch of an instance.
-In general, the Cloudwatch requires 5 minutes to collect monitoring data.
+- Basic monitoring: Basic monitoring is available by default in AWS Cloudwatch on the launch of an instance.
+In general, Cloudwatch requires five minutes to collect monitoring data.

-Detailed monitoring: To get detailed monitoring of the instances, you have to enable it explicitly.
-Detailed monitoring Cloudwatch takes up a period of 1 minute for collecting data.
+- Detailed monitoring: To get detailed monitoring of the instances, you have to enable it explicitly.
+Detailed monitoring Cloudwatch takes up a period of one minute to collect data.

 12. What do you understand by Amazon EC2?